How to Answer ‘What Are Your Salary Expectations?’

 Frequently Asked Questions

-Answer this question by asking for more information about the role (such as specific duties and responsibilities) or about the company's budget for the role, and negotiate based on the insights provided.
+When asked if a salary falls within your expectations and you are not satisfied with the offer, it’s best not to immediately say “yes.”
+Answer this question by asking for more information about the role (such as specific duties and responsibilities) or about the company’s budget for the role, and negotiate based on the insights provided.

-It may be helpful to write down "negotiable", "flexible" or "market rate" when writing about your salary expectations on a job application, email or letter.
-This allows expectations to remain open and able to be discussed further during the interview process.
+It may be helpful to write down “negotiable,” “flexible” or “market rate” when writing about your salary expectations on a job application, email or letter.
+This allows expectations to remain open and to be discussed further during the interview process.
+Don’t write down a specific salary number or range, as this leaves little opportunity for negotiation.

-Some of the best answers for the question "What are your salary expectations?" include:
+Some of the best answers for the question, “What are your salary expectations?” include:

 • Asking for additional role information (i.e. what a typical day or week at work looks like)